ucan-wg/promise/README.md

 Using a shared cache[^bbd], many cooperating processes can collaborate on multiple separate goals while reusing each others results.
 The exact mechanism is left to the implementation, but [pubsub], [gossip], and [DHT]s are all viable.

 The Executor MUST extract the [Result] from a resolved [Receipt], and attempt to match on the tag.
-If the match passes or fails branch selection, the behaviour is as described below.
+If the match passes or fails branch selection, the behavior is as described below.

 ## 3.1 Happy Path

-If the Promise uses the `await/*` tag, then any branch MUST be accepted, and the entire Result (inluding the `ok` or `error` tag) MUST be substituted.
+If the Promise uses the `await/*` tag, then any branch MUST be accepted, and the entire Result (including the `ok` or `error` tag) MUST be substituted.
 For example:

 ``` js
 // Pseudocode